 •Northern real estate developers have been deeply impacted by the slowing economy and have taken the major brunt of the impact.

-•The primary reason why NCR has suffered the most is because there has been a flight of investors and over 50 per cent of the sales in NCR have been investor driven since last 5-7 years owing to the exponential returns the market gave between, 2009 – 2012.
+•The primary reason why NCR has suffered the most is that there has been a flight of investors and over 50 percent of the sales in NCR have been investor-driven for the last 5-7 years owing to the exponential returns the market gave between, 2009 – 2012.

 •Cities such as Gurgaon and Greater Noida have witnessed unprecedented sales in residential asset class but the related infrastructure development has not materialized as per expectations.
 Due to this the social infrastructure has also not caught up making these areas inhabitable.
-Key example of these micro markets being Dwarka Expressway, New Gurgaon Region, Yamuna Expressway and Noida Extension.
+A key example of these micro-markets being Dwarka Expressway, New Gurgaon Region, Yamuna Expressway and Noida Extension.

-•Developers have over stretched themselves by launching huge townships and large sized projects, which were difficult to execute and required significant funding.
-With paucity on bank lending on these projects, the construction pace slowed down to alarming levels.
+•Developers have overstretched themselves by launching huge townships and large-sized projects, which were difficult to execute and required significant funding.
+With the paucity of bank lending on these projects, the construction pace slowed down to alarming levels.

 •Prices in these regions went up very quickly making it out of reach of many end-user buyers.

-•Demand and supply was mismatched in the NCR region as whopping over 1.5 lakh units were launched just in 2011-2012.
+•Demand and supply were mismatched in the NCR region as whopping over 1.5 lakh units were launched just in 2011-2012.

 •Eastern region has maintained its third position in the regional ranking